0cjs/sedoc/win/term-ssh.md

 The author's page is at [PuTTY], but there is better documentation at [ssh.com/ssh/putty].

-The main downside of PuTTY is that all configuration is stored in the registry.
-This can be [dumped and restored][putty-registry], and may be easier if you're using [putty-portable].

 PAgent can be used by other SSH programs that use the standard OpenSSH agent protocol by using [ssh-pagent] (included w/[Git for Windows]).